cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/longexercise.md

 ### A: Computing limits using the asymptotic approximation

-As we are searching for a signal process that does not exist in the standard model, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics). <span style="font-variant:small-caps;">Combine</span> has dedicated method for calculating upper limits.
-The most commonly used one is `AsymptoticLimits`, which implements the [CLs criterion](https://inspirehep.net/literature/599622) and uses the profile likelihood ratio as the test statistic.
+As we are searching for a signal process that does not exist in the standard model, it's natural to set an upper limit on the cross section times branching fraction of the process (assuming our dataset does not contain a significant discovery of new physics). <span style="font-variant:small-caps;">Combine</span> has dedicated methods for calculating upper limits.
+The most commonly used one is `AsymptoticLimits`, which implements the [CLs criterion](https://inspirehep.net/literature/599622) and uses the [modified profile likelihood ratio for upper limits](../../what_combine_does/statistical_tests/#limit-setting-using-the-likelihood-ratio) as the default test statistic.
 As the name implies, the test statistic distributions are determined analytically in the [asymptotic approximation](https://arxiv.org/abs/1007.1727), so there is no need for more time-intensive toy throwing and fitting.
 Try running the following command:

 ```shell
 combine -M AsymptoticLimits datacard_part1.txt -n .part1A